mongodb/mongo-c-driver/doc/mongoc_client_session_t.rst

 mongoc_client_session_t
 =======================

 Use a session for a sequence of operations, optionally with causal consistency.
+See `the MongoDB Manual Entry for Causal Consistency <http://dochub.mongodb.org/core/causal-consistency>`_.

 Synopsis
 --------